cereallarceny/cra-ssr/README.md

 **Question:** Have you ever created a web application with a lot of content on your page that ends up taking a long time for your users to load in poor Internet conditions?<br />
 **Answer:** _Server-side rendering_

+## Contribute

+Do what you normally do - fork and PR.